addisoncrump/Vitsy/README.md

  - if: (
     - if the top item of the stack, post integer truncation, is equal to zero, do the next operation.
 Otherwise, skip it.
     - If an if statement is found before a [, it will execute all information in [] if and only if the top item is zero.
- - skip: !
-    - skip the next operation.
  - loop: [
     - begin a loop.
  - end loop: ]